 What To Know About Beets

 What To Know About Beets, Nutrition And Health Benefits:

 Beet greens are usually a valuable source of lutein/zeaxanthin.
 One cup of raw beet greens may contain over 275 micrograms of lutein!
-Beetroots are not nearly so concentrated in lutein, although some beetroots, like the roots of yellow beets, may be valuable sources of this carotenoid.
+Beetroots are not nearly so concentrated in lutein, although some beetroots, like the roots of yellow beets, may be valuable sources of this valuable carotenoid.

-If you’re interested in knowing more about beets, their nutrition and health benefits, including their role in detoxification, their antioxidant, and anti-inflammatory properties, check a reliable site, like the World’s Healthiest Foods.
+If you’re interested in knowing more about beets, their nutrition, and health benefits, including their role in detoxification, and their antioxidant, and anti-inflammatory properties, check a reliable site, like the World’s Healthiest Foods.
 It’s where I get most of my nutritional information (and a lot of information for this post.)

-Myths and misinformation about the beet, especially since it’s sudden rise in popularity, are everywhere, some of them a little crazy!
-For instance, I saw a site that claimed the sugar in beets doesn’t affect the blood sugar in diabetics.
-Wrong.
+What To Know About Beets